 Today we find ourselves in the book of Exodus, which continues Moses' historical account of the people of Israel.
 If you remember back in Genesis, Joseph's family had come to Egypt during the famine, having received Pharoah's blessing to enter the land.
 The first chapter of Exodus reminds us of this humble beginning.
 Although they began as 70 people (Exodus 1:5), they eventually became "fruitful and increased greatly; they multiplied and grew exceedingly strong, so that the land was filled with them" (Exodus 1:7 ESV).

 But the people of Israel soon encountered a problem.
 We read that "there arose a new king over Egypt, who did not know Joseph" (Exodus 1:8).
 This king, fearful of their great numbers, enslaved the people of Israel and even put their newborn sons to death.
 Despite this horrific situation, God was still at work to deliver His people and fulfill His promise.
 In Exodus 2:23-25 we read that "the people of Israel groaned because of their slavery and cried out for help."
 We see that "God heard their groaning, and God remembered his covenant with Abraham, with Isaac, and with Jacob.
 God saw the people of Israel - and God knew" (Exodus 2:24-25).
 Although the situation looked dire, God hadn't forgotten His people.
 God was faithful to deliver Joseph and his family from the famine, and He would continue to be faithful to His promise that Abraham's descendants would be "as the stars of heaven and as the sand that is on the seashore" (Genesis 22:17).
 As we read the rest of Exodus (and Numbers, and Deuteronomy, and...) we see that God did exactly what He promised.
 He raised up His servant Moses to lead God's people out of Egypt.
-He later raised up Joshua to lead the charge into the promised land.
+He later raised up Joshua to lead the charge into the Promised Land.
 Today, we see God's promises to Abraham fulfilled in Jesus and the Church (Galatians 3:29).
-When we consider the great multitude of Saints from all tongues, tribes, and nations, we see that God was faithful to His promise that Abraham's descendants would be as innumerable as the stars of the sky or as grains of sand on a beach.
+As we witness a great multitude of Saints from all tongues, tribes, and nations, we can know that God was faithful to His word that Abraham's descendants would be as innumerable as the stars of the sky or as grains of sand on a beach.
 Because God has and always will fulfill His promises, let's consider what this means for the Christian.

-Never forget that our God is the perfect promise keeper.
-Take a moment to thank Him for this remarkable truth.
+Never forget that God keeps every single one of His promises.
+Take a moment to thank Him for this remarkable truth. |

 AuthorTaylor Camp |